starkinfra/sdk-dotnet/README.md

 }
 ```

-## Query PixReversals
+### Query PixReversals

-You can query multiple PixReversals according to filters.
+You can query multiple Pix reversals according to filters.

 ```c#
 using System;